 Following the initial consultation, the evaluation process proceeds as follows:

 We encourage you to bring snacks and a drink.
 We also recommend that children bring a favorite toy, photos, or other comfort items (Yes, “Mr. Wiggles,” your child’s snuggle buddy, is absolutely welcome!)
 We’ve also created a “Welcome Video” you may choose to show your child prior to visiting Individual Matters (we all do better when we know what to expect).

 We encourage you to bring copies of any previous testing, relevant medical records, and academic records.

 We feel it is important that you use your own judgment when deciding how and what to tell your child about the evaluation.
 Helpful approaches can be discussed at the initial consultation.

 Full payment is due at the start of service.
-We accept cash, checks, credit cards, and health service accounts (HSAs).
+We accept cash, checks, credit cards, health service accounts (HSAs), and some insurance plans.

 Typically, health insurance will NOT pay for learning evaluations, as these are considered “educational” rather than “medical” services.
 However, there are some clinical and mental health diagnoses (e.g., ADHD, anxiety, and depression) that may be covered by insurance.
-Depending on your policy and the purpose/outcomes of the evaluation, your insurance company may reimburse you for some or all of the cost.
-When it comes to covering the costs of testing, there are advantages to both insurance and “private-pay.”
+Depending on your policy and the purpose/outcomes of the evaluation, your insurance company may cover some or all of the cost.
+When it comes to paying for testing, there are advantages to both insurance and “private-pay.”

-Individual Matters is a private-pay practice.
-While we cannot accept insurance, we will provide you with a detailed invoice that you can submit to your insurance company for possible reimbursement.
+Individual Matters accepts some insurance plans.
+For clients with other plans, we can provide you with a detailed invoice that you can submit to your insurance company for possible reimbursement.